Your workforce is already neurodiverse. We make sure your systems know it.

 How we support education settings

 Schools engage with All Kinds of Minds™ in Education in different ways, depending on need, capacity and readiness.
+Support typically includes:

-🟠 Inclusive teaching & UDL
+Inclusive teaching and UDL

-🟠 Student confidence & futures
+Student confidence and futures

-🟠 Wellbeing & regulation
+Wellbeing and regulation

 Each element can stand alone or form part of a longer-term inclusion pathway.